-Register Your Kids For Kids Clubs & Special Character Meet And Greets Online
+4. Register For Kids Clubs & Special Character Meet And Greets Before Your Sailing

 You can register your kids for the kids club at any time during your cruise, but it is definitely easier to get it out of the way and do it ahead of time online vs. having to wait and registering them at the Kids Club where other people are dropping off and picking up.

 When you register online, you are able to get your kids Mickey bands along with your key to world cards right at embarkation!
 Easy peasy!

 There may be special character meet and greets and other limited guest happenings you need to register for in advance, so be sure to stay on top of that.

 For our sailing, we had a princess meet and greet and a Frozen meet and greet that we signed up for.
 There are TONS of meet and greets you don’t need to sign up for and lines aren’t crazy but this just makes it a little easier.